 At his point many of you say: I cannot influence that, because: ‘I don’t live in the Netherlands’ – ‘my work is in English’ or ‘ Dutchmen switch to English when I try to talk Dutch’.

-Yes, all of this may happen, however, the internet and tv offer as much exposure to Dutch as you want.
+Yes, all of this may happen, however, the internet and TV offer as much exposure to the Dutch as you want.
 Using those resources to both have fun and learn, is part of your exposure to the language.

 Read more about this in Word learning: make it part of your daily life